kparc/ref/README.md

 # docs

 Community docs for Shakti's k7.

+The docs are a clickable version of the k7 quickref, accessible in k7 with `\`.

+It provides examples, short recipes, dev progress notes, and links to other resources.

 Trial versions of k7 for macOS and Linux can be downloaded from anaconda:

 https://anaconda.org/shaktidb

-The docs are a clickable version of the k7 quickref, accessible in k7 with `\`.

 To add a page: